dylevans2005/wazuh-windows-soc-lab/README.md

 ## Completed Scenario: Failed Windows Login Detection

-The first detection scenario tested whether Wazuh could detect failed Windows login attempts.
+The first detection scenario tested whether Wazuh could detect failed Windows login attempts from a monitored Windows endpoint.

-To generate the event, I intentionally entered an incorrect Windows password multiple times on the monitored endpoint.
+To generate the event, I intentionally entered an incorrect Windows password multiple times.

 Wazuh detected the activity and generated alerts with the rule description: